rtcharity/receipt_generator_app/README.md

 ## Authentication

-If you need to enable user authentication, simply add the following line to receipt_generator/views.py:
+If you need to enable user authentication, simply add the following line to receipt_generator/views.py (or check out the branch 'manual_user_authentication'):
 ```
 from django.contrib.auth.decorators import login_required
 ```